BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: Related Work

 \subsection{Large Language Models for Code Generation}

 The emergence of Large Language Models (LLMs) has significantly advanced NL-based program synthesis.
-While contemporary models now exceed 90\% on HumanEval~\cite{chen_evaluating_2021}, these metrics are increasingly suspect due to data contamination.
-To mitigate this, Jain et al.~\cite{jain_livecodebench_2024} introduced Live-CodeBench, which evaluates models on problems released after their training cutoff.
-Experiments reveal that state-of-the-art models exhibit 20-40\% pass@1 performance drops on these uncontaminated datasets~\cite{jain_livecodebench_2024}.
-These findings, consistent with observations by Wang et al.~\cite{wang_towards_2025}, indicate that while LLMs demonstrate robust coding capabilities, zero-shot inference remains insufficient to guarantee correctness on novel tasks.
+Hernandez et al.~\cite{hernandez_gp_2025} shows there are ``no clear winners'' among GP and LLMs when evaluated against PSB2~\cite{helmuth_psb2_2021}, a benchmark suite often utilized for GP evaluations.
+Conversely, on LLM-centric benchmarks such as HumanEval, Custode et al.~\cite{custode_comparing_2024} found that LLMs significantly outperform GE.
+While contemporary models now achieve near-perfect scores on HumanEval~\cite{chen_evaluating_2021}, these metrics are increasingly suspect due to data contamination.
+To mitigate this, Jain et al.~\cite{jain_livecodebench_2024} introduced Live-CodeBench to evaluate models on uncontaminated, post-training problems, revealing substantial performance drops.
+These findings, consistent with observations by Wang et al.~\cite{wang_towards_2025}, indicate that while LLMs demonstrate robust coding capabilities, zero-shot inference alone remains insufficient to guarantee correctness on novel tasks.